← All Resources

 +$5003 years, 8 months$7,450$7,450

-Even $50 extra per month saves nearly $1,800 and eliminates 17 months of payments.
-The effect is non-linear — each extra dollar prevents interest from compounding on a larger balance for the remaining life of the loan.
-Use the Student Loan Calculator to model your exact scenario with extra payments.
+Even $50 extra per month saves nearly $1,800 and knocks off 17 months of payments.
+The impact isn't linear — each extra dollar prevents interest from compounding on a larger balance for the entire remaining life of the loan.
+The Student Loan Calculator can model your exact scenario.

 The Pay-Off-Loans vs Invest Decision

-The mathematical framing: Paying off a 6.5% student loan is a guaranteed 6.5% return on your money.
-Investing in the stock market has historically returned approximately 7% after inflation — but with significant year-to-year volatility and no guarantee.
-A risk-adjusted comparison slightly favors paying off loans above 5–6%.
+The math: Paying off a 6.5% student loan is a guaranteed 6.5% return on your money.
+The stock market has historically returned about 7% after inflation — but with huge year-to-year swings and zero guarantee.
+On a risk-adjusted basis, paying off loans above 5–6% usually comes out slightly ahead.

 The practical framework most financial planners recommend: